 The key is that whatever phrase you end up using, it’s a phrase that you know by heart.

-The strategy works by taking the first (or last) letters from each word in the phrase you’ve chosen and stringing them together to create an unintelligible password.
+The strategy works by taking the first (or last) letters from each word in the phrase you’ve chosen and stringing them together to create an unintelligible password with letters, numbers and symbols.
+It can include upper and lower case and anything else you can come up with.

 It’s easier to show you than explain it, so I’m going to use Mary Had a Little Lamb as an example: